 Society and Social media today has become more visual than it was a few years back.
 Images and visuals are the order of the day hence an irreplaceable ingredient.

-Its predicted images and visuals can increase shareability, favorites, and retweet on social channels by double or triple digits.
+Its predicted images and visuals can increase engagement, and retweet on social channels by double or triple digits.
 But do you know what’s better?

-Harnessing the power of visuals by incorporating quotes or quote images.
+You harnessing the power of visuals by incorporating quotes or quote images in your marketing campaigns.

 Quotes are a dynamic alternative to improve your brand’s image on social media.
 They can efficiently make your audience feel good since they are timeless, motivational, and inspiring.
 One company that has witnessed significant progress with quotes is Foundr.
 After close to 5 months of continuously posting healthy diet quote images, the firm had increased its following on Instagram by over 111k.